wrf566/hngkyt-vr/README.md

 # VRVideo
 VR
-This is a VR project can play vr video
+This is a VR project can play VR video